liquid4teur/Vagrant/README.md

 >vagrant list-commands

-**Warning**: If you wish to use VirtualBox on Windows, you must ensure that Hyper-V is not enabled on Windows.
+**Warning (1)**: If you wish to use VirtualBox on Windows, you must ensure that Hyper-V is not enabled on Windows.
 You can turn off the feature by running this Powershell command:

 >Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All